 Caring for other people is not just a job, it is a calling.
 Unlike other some other types of work, healthcare is a profession that demands a great deal from those that enter into the field.
 In fact, health care workers experience higher rates of injuries, illness, and burn out than people in most other fields.
 It is no wonder then that health care workers also have some of the highest rates of addiction, depression, and anxiety disorders.
-Ambrosia Treatment Center in both West Palm and Jupiter, Florida specialize in addiction treatment for healthcare professionals.
+Ambrosia Treatment Center in both West Palm and Jupiter, Florida specialize in drug and alcohol rehab for healthcare professionals.

 According to USA Today, “Across the country, more than 100,000 doctors, nurses, technicians, and other health professionals struggle with abuse or addiction, mostly involving narcotics such as Oxycodone and Fentanyl.”
 Medical professionals have the highest rate of addiction out of all other professionals.
-With more than 100,000 doctors in the United States suffering from drug abuse, abusing narcotics such as oxycodone or fentanyl, timely treatment is vital for both the physician and their patients.
+With more than 100,000 doctors in the United States suffering from drug abuse, abusing narcotics such as oxycodone or fentanyl, specialized rehab for healthcare professionals is vital for both the physician and their patients.

 Stress and Addiction in Health Care Professionals

 Healthcare is an inherently stressful calling.
 The duty for patients’ health and well-being is a tremendous responsibility.
 In addition to the personal accountability that many health care workers feel, there are legal and professional risks if anything should go wrong.
 These issues, among others, can lead many in healthcare to develop extreme anxiety and tension.